Protect your treasures with

 There are places you cannot describe with just one phrase, a mix of stories and impressions, a study in contrasts and a melting pot of people and possibilities.
 Take South Loop: is it historic?
 Is it green?
 Is it cultural?
 Is it upscale?
 Is it quiet?
 And is it lively?
 Yes, to all, and even more: from cuisine to booming business, from shopping spots to natural sceneries, it’s just different for everyone.
-You can spend your life exploring this neighborhood of Chicago, and still have more to find.
+You can spend your life exploring this neighborhood of Chicago, and still, have more to find.

 Did you know South Loop was once a vice district of Chicago?
-Bars and brothels, burlesque theatres and cheap rooms for rent made this area attractive for the motley public – up until the 1970s when gentrification became trendy all over the country.
+Bars and brothels, burlesque theatres and cheap studio townhouses for rent made this area attractive for the motley public – up until the 1970s when gentrification became trendy all over the country.
 Development boomed in several directions at once, from culture to business, from arts to public gardens.
 Today, South Loop, Chicago, is a collaged piece of art that has a bit of everything.

 For jobs, local residents mostly travel to the adjacent Loop – fortunately, it only takes several minutes.
 Locally, several large employers offer jobs to the residents.
 Columbia College Chicago is a major education facility and a landowner.
 The presence of such a large convention center as McCormick Place attracts businessmen from all over the city.
 Several superb business hotels are nearby, not to mention that retail flourishes in South Loop, from independent bookstores and multiple bars to ethnic restaurants and hipster coffee shops.